 On the next page, exact dates are shown for module start & end dates and due dates for all assignments and point worth.
-Additionally, chapters assigned from the class text are shown for each module (c).
-All assignments which are to be submitted on Canvas are marked with red, bolded, underlined date indicated the due date for the assignment to be submitted for that module.
+Additionally, chapters assigned from the class textbook are shown for each module (c).
+All assignments which are to be submitted on Canvas are marked with red, bolded, underlined date indicate the due date for the assignment to be submitted for that module.
+Attendance at our required meeting is also worth points.
+Complete work in each module before or by the red, underlined, bolded date shown as the deadline for that module's assignment.
+A due date NOT marked with red color, bold underlined means it is the date by which to complete readings and video viewing for that module (MOD end date) but that there will be no assignment due for submission in that module.
+If there are any MODS that do not have assignments due then all this means is to just learn though the materials.
+Just read the readings, watch the videos and follow all steps in the module.